Shaaali/identity-apps/docs/guides/identity-providers/social-login/facebook.md

  3. [Enable Facebook login](#enable-facebook-login)

 ### Register app in Facebook
 You need to register Asgardeo as an app in Facebook.
-Follow the [Facebook Documentation](https://developers.facebook.com/docs/development/create-an-app) to create an app on Facebook.
+You can follow the [Facebook Documentation](https://developers.facebook.com/docs/development/create-an-app) to create an app in Facebook.

+To register an app in Facebook:
 1. Go to [Facebook developer portal](https://developers.facebook.com/apps) and click **Create App**.
 2. Select **Consumer** app type.
 3. Provide **App Display Name** and click **Create App ID** to create an application.